sgjholt/sgjholt/README.md

 Here are some of the projects I've worked on or I'm currently working on:

-- **Freight Market Cost Distribution**: Used a combination of a customised Boosted Gradiant Random Forest algorithm, and LightGBM / H2O.ai Gradient Boosting models, combined via a live API model service.
-The model API generates a predicted distribution, that represents the most likely range of costs to move variable classes of freight equipment and cargo, to and from distribution centers across the USA, Canada, and Mexico.
-This model was used to generating millions of dollars of additional revenue, as it supported intellegent buying and brokering negotiations at scale.
+- **Freight Market Cost Distribution**: I was the team lead of the spot pricing team, which developed a cutting-edge machine learning system that used a custom Boosted Gradiant Random Forest algorithm, and LightGBM / H2O.ai Gradient Boosting models, integrated through a live API model service.
+The model API produced a predicted distribution, that showed the most probable range of costs to transport different types of freight equipment and cargo, to and from distribution centers across the USA, Canada, and Mexico.
+This model helped us generate millions of dollars of extra revenue, as it enabled smart buying and brokering negotiations at scale.

 - **Corn Yield Prediction**: Created new and improved existing random forest models to predict corn seed yield across the world, leveraging multi-year spanning historic yields, and agronomic features (e.g., weather conditions, soil conditions, field clusters defined using remote sensing data, etc.).